Lux Domini

 Now the children of Reuben and the children of Gad had a very great multitude of cattle: and when they saw the land of Jazer, and the land of Gilead, that, behold, the place was a place for cattle;

 Here is a proposal made by the Reubenites and Gadites, that the land lately conquered might be allotted to them.
-Two things common in the world might lead these tribes to make this choice; the lust of the eye, and the pride of life.

 Read with